 In September of 1959, the 1960 Falcon was released to the press, arriving in dealer showrooms one month later.
 Both of Ford's major rivals also introduced compacts in 1960: the Valiant from Chrysler (becoming the Plymouth Valiant in 1961), and the rear-engine Chevy Corvair.
 Already on the market were the Rambler American and Studebaker Lark.

-The short piston stroke of the 144ci engine helped the Falcon achieve 25-30 mpg, but dealers received complaints about lack of power.
-Ford improved the situation with the addition of a longer stroke, 170 cubic-inch six producing 101 horsepower.
+The relatively short piston stroke of the 144ci engine helped the Falcon achieve 25-30 mpg, but dealers received complaints about lack of power.
+Ford improved the situation with the addition of a larger, longer stroke, 170 cubic-inch six producing 101 horsepower.

 The exterior of the Falcon saw only minor changes.
 Additional models added to the 1961 lineup included a 2-door sedan delivery, a Falcon-based cargo van, "Station Bus" passenger van, and the Econoline pickup truck.

-In response to the sales of the sporty Chevy Corvair Monza, Ford came up with the Falcon Futura, a two-door sedan with Thunderbird-like bucket seats and console interior.
+In response to growing sales of the sporty Corvair Monza, Ford came up with the Falcon Futura, a two-door sedan with Thunderbird styled bucket seats and console.
 The Futura model was easily identifiable by having three ports on the rear fenders.
 Falcon sales continued to outsell the Corvair for a second near-record year.

 Midyear Futuras received their own roofline and were offered with an optional 4-speed transmission.
 The Ford Falcon now had to compete with two Chevrolet competitors; the Corvair and the new Chevy II and Nova compact cars.